-Experience leading the team formation to facilitate the different stages of a design thinking project.
+team formation and lead various stages of a design thinking

-Learn more about the traps of remote facilitation and prepare yourself to deliver a complete, engaging and impactful experience.
+Understand the intricacies and potential pitfalls of in-person facilitation, and prepare yourself to deliver a thoroughly engaging and

 Learn how to prepare the ground for the start of facilitation, from training the teams to organising the agreements between the participants.
 Understand how the relationship between leadership through design and facilitation can help create an innovation environment in the companies.

 Practice essential listening techniques to safely navigate in the ambiguity and chaos that precede innovation.
 How to go through the moments of disagreement using the appropriate tools and preparing the ground for collective construction.